 Alright, enough chit-chatting: let's make some easy cobblers!

-The recipe is below, and here are a few more amazing fruit desserts:
+The recipe for Easy Individual Raspberry Cobblers is below.
+And here are a few more amazing fruit desserts:

-💬 How do you like these cute little raspberry cobblers?
-Leave a comment below and tell me!
+💬 How do you like these cute little cobblers?
+Leave a comment below!

 📖 Recipe